aid8/Ascension/README.md

         Purpose: Retrieve the data stored in Trophy object

         Function: GetTrophies()
-        Parameters:
+        Parameters: TrophyType
-        Purpose: Get all the trophies saved in the database
+        Purpose: Get all the trophies saved in the database, If TrophyType is specified, select trophies that equals to that TrophyType

         Function: VerifyTrophyEligibility()
         Parameters: StudentID